 The DOAV has quite a bit of adjustability.
 It adjusts at the shoulders and sides and will comfortably fit those of us who are tall and possibly not as lean and mean as we used to be, with adjustment to spare.
 It can also be adjusted out to be worn over body armor or heavy clothing.
 Note that the vest panels are wide; if you’re a skinny beanpole, the DOAV might be too big for you.

-The inside of the vest features a flat pocket with a Velcro closure on either side, and a row of elastic loops that could be used to run wiring or something.
+The inside of the vest features a flat pocket with a Velcro closure on either side and a row of elastic loops that could be used to run wiring or something.
 The back panel features a drag handle and an interior pocket that would fit a large water bladder.

 The short answer is, not everyone likes the same things as you.
 Beyond that, the DOAV is a tradeoff.
 It’s not modular.
 The pouches are where they are, and if you don’t like it, too bad.
-Blackhawk is not generally considered the top end of nylon gear these days, and their stuff is, I believe, still imported from Asia.
-That said, I have no complaints about the quality of the vest’s construction or stitching.
-Plus, coyote brown is the new black, and the old black is out of fashion.
+Blackhawk is not generally considered the top end of nylon gear these days, and their stuff is, I believe, still imported from what was once known (correctly, by the way) as Indo-China.

 More than that, the DOAV can carry a lot of ammo.
 You can stuff sixteen 30-round M16 magazines into it if you like.
 In my experience, a vest so heavily laden down with ammunition, especially if counterbalanced with water or a pack on the back, is more comfortable than a chest rig of similar capacity.
 It spreads the weight out more.

-It can also support multiple weapon systems.
+The Blackhawk Tactical vest will also support multiple weapon systems.
 If you run an AR, AK, M1A, FAL, AR-10 HK91 or all of the above, the DOAV’s pouches will fit your magazines.
 If you prefer fully enclosed magazine pouches, as I do, finding a “universal” sized one is difficult.

-Whether you’re preparing for the apocalypse or just need a vest that can carry a lot of stuff, consider the DOAV.
+Whether you’re preparing for the apocalypse or just need a tactical vest that can carry a lot of stuff (gotta use the term tactical), consider the DOAV.
 This type of load-bearing equipment has largely gone out of style, but still works as well as ever.

 So Sayeth Kupari